dhondta/python-tinyscript/docs/internals.md

 This is achieved by passing arguments to `initialize(...)`.

-Various [features](features.md) are handled by this initialization and are explained in the related section of this documentation.
+Various [shaping](shaping.md) and [utility](utility.md) features are handled by this initialization and are explained in the related sections of this documentation.

 -----